 For a complete overview of our program, please watch "CBAT Internship/Co-op Orientation" (allow 25 minutes for viewing.)

 Students majoring in business work for a minimum of 130 contact hours for 3 hours of academic credit.
-Credit hours may vary from 1-3 credits for students majoring in computer science, engineering technology, surveying, digital media, or interior design.
+Credit hours (and contact hour requirements) may vary from 1-3 credits for students majoring in computer science, engineering technology, surveying, digital media, or interior design.
 Students may work more hours during paid internships/co-ops if negotiated with the employer.

 The employer appoints a "site supervisor" to create a position description, develop projects, and oversee the student's work while interning with the employer.
 Typically, students meet with site supervisors on a weekly or bi-weekly basis.

 The employer provides a safe work environment for student interns/co-ops.

 The site supervisor and the intern complete the "Objectives-Learning Agreement Form" at the beginning of the internship/co-op.

 The site supervisor is responsible for monitoring the student's progress on the job and providing regular feedback to the student.

 The site supervisor completes a "Student Evaluation Form" at the conclusion of the internship/co-op, evaluating the student's performance while working for the employer.